bbales/provinces/readme.markdown

 [Properties only available in some country keys]
 * 'sp' : Abbreviated name
-* 'region' : Region name
+* 'reg' : Region name
-* 'english' : Name in english
+* 'eng' : Name in english

 # Install